 We are very excited to have this coffee.
-When we received this offer for the first time from our old friend Jamie from Nordic Approach - we thought that he was making fun of us, kind of joke (what would be just normal).
-The coffee beans itself looked very ugly, uneven in size, etc. That is what you could call “ground coffee”, or the leftover.
+When we received this offer for the first time from our old friend Jamie from Nordic Approach - we thought that he was making fun of us, a kind of joke (what would be just normal).
+The coffee beans themselves looked very ugly, uneven in size, etc. That is what you could call “ground coffee”, or the leftover.
 Yes, being honest with you, the coffee beans themselves look kind of bad - this is what you can expect once you open the bag.
 BUT… As from our experience we had our lessons not to judge by the look or previous bad experiences, or general assumption - you have to give a chance.
 And it paid off for sure!
 I never had such a taste profile coffee from Ethiopia!!!
 Incredible!
 It has so intense aromas, that it reminds me of kid's perfume.
 One of those a la “Barbie '' perfumes for little girls (I have 2 daughters, just you know, why I have these associations) - with a strong artificial fruity fragrance.
 But for this coffee - in a good way.

 The thing is, that it is very difficult to frame the taste notes for this coffee, as it is so diverse and unique.
 Hence we will let you do your own description.
 There is no right or wrong.
 Be open, creative, and share your findings with us.